Echenique0702/adello.github.io/_posts/2019-02-22-Caring-For-The-Publisher.md

 #### SpriteSheet
 A spritesheet is the combination of more images into a single larger one, this leads to less memory used and better performance by having less requests.
 #### Compression
-For lighter assets that don't require an alpha channel, we use JPG and we found that a compression of around 80% gives the best quality / file size ratio.
-As well, we strip all the metadata and use Progressive Encoding instead of the default "Baseline mode", for better UX.
+For lighter assets that don't require an alpha channel, we use JPG with a standard compression rate of 80% for optimal image quality / file size ratio.
+As well, we strip all the metadata and use Progressive Encoding instead of the default "Baseline mode", for faster display.
 Though, there are more modern image formats, such as WebP and JP2 (JPG 2000), that have a superior compression and better quality characteristics than their counterparts, JPG and PNG.
 The support for JP2 has not grown as predicted, but it is supported by Safari, where as WebP is more popular, but not yet supported by Safari.
 With that in mind, we can use some simple methods to detect which is supported and use them accordingly.
 Detection methods for WebP and JP2 support: